physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 * Build triggers

 There are several scenarios where empty variables can be useful.
-Let's explore a few common ones:
+Here are a couple of common ones:

-* Placeholders for user-defined values
-  Create a step that checks for empty variables, and prompts the user to enter a value.

-* Dynamic population during pipeline execution
-  Populate values on-the-fly during pipeline execution.

 * Custom values for build runs
   Allow users to tailor their build runs with the exact values they need.